meAmidos/docker-gobuilder/README.md

 ## Parameters of the builder

  - ```-n```: The resulting image name.
 Required.
- - ```-d```: A string with a space separated list of directories to be backed into the image.
+ - ```-d```: A string with a space separated list of directories to be baked into the image.
 Directories must be relative to the project source directory.

 ## Details